readthedocs/readthedocs.org/docs/user/commercial/sharing.rst

 Common sharing use cases include:

 * Sharing a project with contractors or partners.
-* Sharing documentation for your product only to customers.
+* Sharing documentation for your product only to specific customers.
 * Embedding documentation in a SaaS application dashboard.

 Creating a share